Does Restraining Order Show Up on Background Check? Search Yours Free

 *Pertains to orders issued, not cases where orders were denied or the matter was dismissed.

-Do background checks show out of state restraining orders?
-Yes, they can for certain types of background checks or if the searcher is looking at national records for a deep dive.
+Background checks do show out of state restraining orders.
+They can show up for certain types of background checks or if the searcher is looking at national records for a deep dive.

 Once the order is entered by a judge, it becomes public record regarding the defendant (the person who is subject to restrictions in the order), and this information can and does appear on certain background reports.

-Emergency Restraining Orders: Does a Temporary Restraining Order Show Up On a Background Check?
-How Long Does It Take a Restraining Order To Show Up On A Background Check?
+Emergency Restraining Orders: Do Temporary Restraining Orders Appear On a Background Check?
+How Long Does It Take to Show Up?

-Does restraining order show up on background check reports when it’s just a temporary order?
-Because emergency orders or temporary orders are issued before the defendant has been served, they generally do not show up on a background check because they are short-term in nature.
+Emergency orders or temporary orders are issued before the defendant has been served, so they generally do not show up on a background check because they are short-term in nature.

 Permanent orders are more likely to show up on a record screening.
 If an order (temporary or permanent) is denied, it can be expunged from the person’s permanent record and will not appear on a background check.5